sh1dow3r/layer0/_posts/2019-03-19-VLAN-Hopping.md

 <img src="https://raw.githubusercontent.com/0xalamri/layer0/gh-pages/_posts/img/VLAN-Hopping/9.png"/>

-Looking closely at the packet we can see the VLAN double tags, the first one on VLAN 1 and the other on VLAN 10, it is worth noting that this is only shown from the attackers box.
+Looking closely at the packet we can see the VLAN double tags, the first one on VLAN 1 and the other on `VLAN 10`, it is worth noting that this is only shown from the attackers box.

 <img src="https://raw.githubusercontent.com/0xalamri/layer0/gh-pages/_posts/img/VLAN-Hopping/10.png"/>